-It got me thinking about Not Safe for Work Photos, and for our purposes here, Not Safe for Work Album Covers.
+It got us thinking about Not Safe for Work Photos, and for our purposes here, Not Safe for Work Album Covers.
 Which beloved album covers nearly endangered the people who appeared on them?
 And which covers endangered the unsuspecting consumers who gazed upon them?
-Here are some of the most dangerous covers ever to house harmless black plastic with four sharp and piercing corners.
+Here are some of the most dangerous album covers ever to house harmless black plastic with four sharp and piercing corners.

 The Beatles — Abbey Road (1969)

 The Fab Four were the kings of sending mixed messages on their album covers, like giving Aleister Crowley, the "Wickedest Man in the World," top-row prominence among Sgt.
 Pepper's illustrious crowd.
 They later incited “do what thou wilt”-ed flower children like Charles Manson to misinterpret Beatles music by giving them an album with a blank cover for a Rorschach test.
-By reverse, the landmark Abbey Road cover showed the Fab Four at their most responsible and safety-conscious, by not crossing in the middle of the block, but rather adhering to a crosswalk zebra.
+In contrast, the landmark Abbey Road cover showed the Fab Four at their most responsible and safety-conscious, by not crossing in the middle of the block, but rather adhering to a crosswalk zebra.
 But that hasn't stopped millions of fans from propagating a rumor that one of the Fab pedestrians was dead, not to mention making this London's most congested and dangerous intersection.

 Blind Faith — Blind Faith (1970)